George Pollock (Australian politician): Biography

 Pollock was born at Charters Towers, Queensland, the son of Matthew Pollock and his wife Naomi (née Gauvin).
 He was educated at Richmond Hill State School in Charters Towers and for most of his working life he engaged in bush work in Western and Northern Queensland.

 On 27 December 1909 he married Margaret Adeline Shepherd and together had two sons and a daughter.
 Pollock died at Parliament House, Brisbane in March 1939.

 Public career

 Pollock, a member of the Labor, was unopposed for the seat of Gregory at the 1915 by-election caused by the resignation of the sitting member, William Hamilton.
 He had a long career representing the electorate and it ended with his death in 1939.
-He was the Chairman of Committees from 1924-1929 and Speaker of the Queensland Legislative Assembly from 1932 until 1939.
+He was the Chairman of Committees from 1924 to 1929 and Speaker of the Queensland Legislative Assembly from 1932 until 1939.

-During his time in parliament he built up an extensive knowledge of standing orders which he used to great advantage against the Moore Government between 1929–1932.
+During his time in parliament he built up an extensive knowledge of standing orders which he used to great advantage against the Moore Government between 1929 and 1932.
 On becoming Speaker he served the position with dignity and distinction and he strictly interpreted the standing orders and kept close control over the House.
 He even once rebuked his leader, Premier Forgan Smith, for reading his speech on a bill, something that is not permitted in parliament.